tjdharamsi/E4571-Personalisation-Theory-Project/README.md

 ## Approach

-In this project, we have used a hybrid approach in creating the recommender algorithm which is based on both content-based and context-based collaborative filtering.
-This gives the recommender system a nice balance.
+In this project, we shall use a hybrid approach in creating the recommender algorithm which is based on both content-based and context-based collaborative filtering.
+This will give the recommender system a nice balance.

 ## Part I - Summary of findings